fdiazja93/maths_for_ml/README.md

 In this respository you can find some implementations of mathematical tools used in machine leaerning algorithms.
-YEAAAAAHHHH